-- Data from the National GP survey showed that patients rated the practice in line with others several aspects of care.
-For example, 88% of patients described their overall experience of this surgery as good compared to the CCG average of 87% and the national average which was 85% - Patients told us they were treated with care and concern by staff and that their privacy and dignity was respected.
-Feedback from comments cards aligned with these views. - The practice provided information for patients which was accessible in the waiting room and was easy to understand. - We observed that staff treated patients with kindness and respect, and maintained confidentiality. - The practice held a register for patients who were also carers and offered them additional support.
+- Data from the national GP survey showed that patients rated the practice in line with others for several aspects of care.
+For example, 92% of patients described their overall experience of this surgery as good compared to the CCG average of 87% and the national average which was 85% - Patients told us they were treated with care and concern by staff and that their privacy and dignity was respected.
+Feedback from comments cards aligned with these views. - The practice provided information for patients which was accessible in the waiting room and easy to understand. - We observed that staff treated patients with kindness and respect, and maintained confidentiality.
+However, there was an issue with conversations being overheard at the reception desk and so the receptionists offered patients who needed it, a room to discuss sensitive issues.